spacecloud-io/space-docs/content/storage/database/add-new-database.md

 - `SQL Server`
 - `Embedded` (bbolt db - an embedded document database)

 Then, provide a connection string for the selected database.
-The format for connection string is as follows:
+The format for the connection string is as follows:

 <div class="row tabs-wrapper">
   <div class="col s12" style="padding:0">